actionhero/actionhero-node-client/readme.md

 }, callback);
 ```

-default options (which you can ovveride) are:
+default options (which you can override) are:

 ```javascript
 var defaults = {